Turn off Data Roaming or prepare for a trip

 Shop roaming plans with your carrier

 Before you go: To avoid fees and higher rates, call your carrier or visit online to shop international roaming plans.

 After arrival: Open Settings.
-Tap Mobile, or Mobile Data, or Cellular Data.
-Then tap Mobile Data Options and turn on Data Roaming and other settings suggested by your carrier.
+Tap Cellular, or Cellular Data, or Mobile Data.
+Then tap Cellular Data Options and turn on Data Roaming and other settings suggested by your carrier.